 There is no problem in promoting sex to men.
-When sex is promoted to women, it needs to be associated with softer and more romantic or relationship images.
-Rather than Sex fairs, Love, sex & Intimacy fairs are used to attract women.
+But when sex is promoted to women, it needs to be associated with softer and more romantic or relationship images.
+Love, sex and Intimacy fairs are used to attract women rather than Sex fairs.
 Women feel reassured that they will not be exposed to the explicitly erotic turn-ons that men enjoy.
 Women prefer to discuss love, affection, communication and support within loving relationships.

 Sex is hugely political.
 Discussions involve opinions (rather than facts) aimed at persuading people to behave in certain ways.
 Young women are targeted.
 Pornographic and exploitative images are readily available to everyone regardless of age at the click of a button.
 These images are often violent, humiliating and degrading to women.
 They send confusing messages to men on consent, personal boundaries and sexual pleasure.
 It is dangerous for anyone to immerse themselves constantly in fictional media.
 They inevitably lose the ability to differentiate between fiction and reality.

 The truth is … this (lap-dancing) is a male form of entertainment … for men!
 (Peter Stringfellow 2012)